9:00-11:45 am Eastern Time (USA)

 Learn about how Dr. King devised these Principles and how they can lead to a healthier community

 Learn about conflict, escalation, methods for de-escalation, and strategies to address conflicts in your classrooms and schools.
+Increase teaching time by decreasing time spent on discipline.

 Learn new information about Dr. Martin Luther King Jr. and how he devised his philosophy of Nonviolence